TechDocsStudio/biel-docs/docs/administration/projects.md

 ### MCP settings

 Configure Model Context Protocol integration to connect AI coding assistants to your project:

 - **Enable MCP server**: Allow access to this project through the Model Context Protocol.
 - **MCP server name**: Set a custom name for the MCP server.
 - **Metadata tag**: Define a tag to identify conversations originating from MCP.

-For setup instructions and usage details, see [MCP server](../integrations/mcp-server.mdx).
+For setup instructions, see [MCP server](../integrations/mcp-server.mdx).